TheKoola/eosstracker/doc/EOSS-Install-dump1090.md

 ports.
 9. Power on your brick, reconnect to your terminal session and log in.
 10. To check to see if you now have two SDRs, from the command prompt
 enter: `rtl_test`.
 You should see "2 devices found".
+Press CNTRL-C to exit the test command.

 You are now ready for the dump1090-fa (ADS-B) software installation.